-With Halloween here, it’s understandable if you’re a little more fearful than normal.
-After all, who knows what ghouls and ghosts lurk in the darkness?
-However, in this blog post we’re looking at a far more realistic threat – company fraud.
+Even if Halloween isn’t here, it’s understandable to be fearful – who knows what ghouls and ghosts lurk in the darkness?
+In this blog post, we’re looking at a far more realistic threat – company fraud.
 When it comes to business it always pays to be cautious.
 With that in mind, here are four ways you can protect your limited company from the all-too-real threat of fraudsters and other unscrupulous types.
 Ignore at your peril…

 1. Join PROOF

 By signing up for the Companies House PROOF (PROtected Online Filing) scheme, you’re telling the registrar of companies that you don’t want paper forms to be accepted for your company.
 Without PROOF it is relatively simple for an individual to make unauthorised (fraudulent) changes to your company.
 Someone could potentially: